barath83/Web-App-Series/README.md

 ## 4.The Weather App
 The Weather App is a web application that displays the weather information about a particular city or country as queried by the user.It uses a API key from openweathermap.org and the application is built using ReactJS.

+## 5.Simple Contact Form
+A very simple but elegant form that gets contact information from the user and stores them in Firebase Realtime Database with a unique token number for each record.This application is written in VanillaJS.